Bwaller1331/GoogleMapsNearby/README.md

 ## Description

-- Developer project to display nearby restaurant information and markers using the Google Maps Api and NodeJs
+- Developer project to display nearby restaurant information and markers using the Google Maps Api and NodeJs, click on the markers to reveal a sidebar panel that displays information about the location.

 ## Technologies Used
 - NodeJs